Eye Health Education

 Sclera

-The white outer layer.
+The white protective outer layer.

 Take Care of Your Vision